mozzius/arbitra/docs/Arbitra.md

 public,private = ec.createKeys()
 ```

-They're the wrong way round!
-We were passing the public key (a point) as the private key.
+They're the wrong way round.We were passing the public key (a point) as the private key.
 Once I fixed it:

 ```
 Traceback (most recent call last):